Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 There's two ways documentation gets shared and neither of them require any work on your behalf.

-We'll go into this a further in the ecosystem section of the book, however when you're ready to share your code, we use cargo to "publish" the code to crates.io.
+We'll go into this further when we talk about the Rust ecosystem, however when you're ready to share your code, we use cargo to "publish" the code to crates.io.

 When someone downloads your code from there, they get the source code which includes your documentation.